Activities Aboard Cutty Sark

 Cutty Sark

-After a trip up the elevator, we walked out onto the main deck to admire the work that went into preserving each detail of the ship.
+It is amazing to see the work that goes into preserving each detail of the ship.
 We wandered around the deck, looking up at the mast and rigging towering over us.

 Cutty Sark Main Deck